Large Language Model-Based Intelligent Antenna Design System: The System Overview and Methodology

 The second stage is to define solids.
 Using the solid list obtained from the first stage, the Parameterize tool is then employed to define parameters and generate a Para.bas file to import parameters into the solids.
 After that, with defined parameters and descriptions (with images if available), the solid list is updated by adding detailed dimensions and positions.
 Next, the Materials tool queries the EM modeling tool’s material library to retrieve the materials specified in the solid list and subsequently generates the Materials.bas to import these materials into the solids.

-The third stage is to model solids, which can be divided into 3D shapes or 2D+ shapes.
+After that, 3D and 2D+ solids modeling macros are generated separately, followed by boolean operations.
 Given the solid list with dimensions, parameters, and materials, the Model3D tool identifies and models the 3D shapes, and produces the 3D\_Model.bas file.
 2D+ shape refers to extruded or rotated 2D shapes.
 The Model2D+ tool first models closed 2D shapes and then extrudes and/or rotates these 2D shapes into 3D shapes, and produces the 2D+\_Model.bas file.
-Then, given the modeled solids in the above bas files and the solid list with dimensions, the Boolean tool determines sequential boolean operations.
+Then, given the modeled solids in the above bas files and the solid list with dimensions, the Boolean tool determines sequential boolean operations in the Boolean.bas file.
 For example, \textit{adding} the connected solids, \textit{subtracting} the slot solids.

-The last stage is executing macro files.
-The RunVBA tool executes all bas files obtained before, including Para.bas, Materials.bas, 3D\_Model.bas, 2D+\_Model.bas, and Boolean.bas.
+The third stage is to execute macro files.
+The Modeling tool executes all bas files obtained previously, including Para.bas, Materials.bas, 3D\_Model.bas, 2D+\_Model.bas, and Boolean.bas.
 These macros are saved to the history list of CST Microwave Studio.
 The automated antenna modeling is completed.
-After this step, an optional tool is the UpdatePara tool, which is used to change parameters.
-When the user provides new parameter sets, the UpdatePara.bas is generated and executed to update the antenna model.
+After that, ParaControl tool determines the parameters to be optimized and generates the corresponding parameter control and simulation bas file Simu.bas.

+Finally, the Interface tool reads in the Simu.bas file to generate an interface.yml file to configure the interface of controlling the design variables and calling CST MWS to run EM simulations, while the ConfigOpt tool creates an Opt\_config.yml file to configure the optimization, including bounds, constrains, objectives and other optimization settings.
+Finally, SB-SADEA \cite{liu2022efficient} runs the optimization of antenna parameters with the given *.yml files, and outputs an optimal design.